Modules

 The field input specifies the list of external source files.
 The paths are relative to the root of the module.

-When running neut archive, the compiler adds all the input files to the resulting tarballs.
+When running neut archive, the compiler adds all the input files to the resulting tarball.

 output

-The field output specifies the resulting files of foreign source files.
-The paths are relative to a directory named foreign directory.
-You can find a foreign directory in the build directory.
+The field output specifies the output files produced from foreign source files.
+The paths are relative to a directory named the foreign directory.
+You can find the foreign directory in the build directory.

 When running neut build, the compiler links all the output files in the foreign directory (in addition to Neut's "domestic" object files).